-- 11. If your agency's appeal backlog increased during Fiscal Year 2018, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+- 11. If your agency's appeal backlog increased during Fiscal Year 2019, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
 When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming appeals. - A loss of staff. - An increase in the complexity of the requests received.
 If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible.

-12. If you had an appeal backlog, please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2018.
+12. If you had an appeal backlog, please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2019.
+If your agency did not receive any appeals in Fiscal Year 2019 and/or has no appeal backlog, please answer with "N/A."